Sde Ya'akov: History

-Sde Ya'akov was established in 1927, largely from pioneers who had settled in Sheikh Abreik after its purchase by the Jewish Agency.
+Sde Ya'akov was established in 1927 by pioneers who settled in Sheikh Abreik after its purchase by the Jewish Agency.
 It was the first settlement founded by Hapoel HaMizrachi and was named for Yitzchak Yaacov Reines, founder of the Mizrachi movement.

+Ancient site of Tel Yizhaki

+Several kilometers to the southwest, lies an unexcavated tell named Tel Yizhaki or Hurvat Izhaqia.
+Among the discoveries at this site is a column base featuring an Aramaic inscription in Hebrew script, mentioning a donor named "Yudah son of Sardah".
+It is believed that the inscription was part of an ancient synagogue.